ruma/ruma.dev/source/docs/matrix/index.html.md

 Users can decide who runs their homeserver:

-* A large commercial organization that provides a public homeserver: For example, the team behind Matrix offers a public homeserver on matrix.org.
+* A large organization that provides a public homeserver: For example, the team behind Matrix offers a public homeserver on matrix.org.
 * A friend, family, or community group: This could be for a club or professional organization.
 * Yourself: You can run the homeserver software on your own computer.